soulwing/tnm4j/README.md

 As of Java EE 7, a Java EE container is obligated to provide a default `ManagedThreadFactory` instance that can be injected into application beans using an `@Resource` annotation.
-Most containers will also all an administrator to define additional managed thread factory instances that can be injected into an application bean by specifying a JNDI name with the `@Resource` annotation.
+Most containers will also allow an administrator to define additional managed thread factory instances that can be injected into an application bean by specifying a JNDI name with the `@Resource` annotation.